alibaba/spring-velocity-support/README.md

 # spring-velocity-support

-An support project of legacy velocity based on Spring Framework
+An support project of legacy velocity based on Spring Framework, it is a base project of [Alibaba velocity-spring-boot-project](https://github.com/alibaba/velocity-spring-boot-project), and most code is forked from Spring Framework official implementation.

 ## Release version